brettanomeister/sequence-aligner/README.md

 5. Attach to a `tmux` session and run `docker compose up` in the project root.
 Detatch the tmux session allowing your application to continue to run in a headless state.
 (You can also run docker in a headless state by passing the `-d` flag if you prefer)

 You can see an example running at [www.ewd.tools](http://www.ewd.tools)

-#### Thanks

-Thank you for taking the time to review my submission!
-There are certainly many areas that could be improved, and I look forward to hearing any and all feedback you might have for me.

-Best,

-Emerson